kcelebi/riscv-assembler/README.md

 **Some of these functions rely on the class, some do not**.
 First, let's look at those that rely on the `Toolkit` class.
 Let's instantiate an object.

-    tk = Toolkit(filename = "")
+    tk = Toolkit()

-All that could be provided is a filename.
-Some functions do not need files, such as the [instruction format functions](#instruction-format-functions), some do like [calcJump](#calcjump).
-For this reason, the default is an empty string.
+No parameters required.
 Let's now look at some functions.

 ### Instruction Format Functions